Connector

 COM_SET_OPTION is a command to set options for the current connection.

-In ldbc, you can use the enableMultiQueries and disableMultiQueries methods of Connection to set options.
+In ldbc, you can set options using the enableMultiQueries method and disableMultiQueries method of Connection.

-The enableMultiQueries method allows you to run multiple queries at once.
-If you use the disableMultiQueries method, you will not be able to run multiple queries at once.
+Using the enableMultiQueries method allows you to execute multiple queries at once.
+Using the disableMultiQueries method prevents you from executing multiple queries at once.

-※ It can only be used for batch processing with Insert, Update, and Delete statements; if used with a Select statement, only the results of the first query will be returned.
+Note: This can only be used for batch processing with Insert, Update, and Delete statements.
+If used with Select statements, only the result of the first query will be returned.

 conn.enableMultiQueries *> conn.disableMultiQueries